*

 below: Looking north-east towards Table Rock; the American Falls are at the top centre, and the Horseshoe Falls are at the right.

 The Niagara Falls Library dates this photo ca.1906; noting the building at the lower right is the IRC International Railway Co. station, which generated electrical power for the IRC's great Gorge Route streetcar system; its intake channel is at the far right.
-The old Table Rock is at the far upper left, seen with the cupola.
-The Table Rock building we know today was built nearer to where the middle building is; more closer to that still-familiar slight round protrusion that juts out at the edge of the Horseshoe Falls.
-The middle building was the Niagara Falls water pumping station, seen further below.
-The pipeline leading to the Ontario Power Co. surge tanks is shown being buried.
+The old Table Rock building (built by Saul Davis in 1853, demolished in 1926) is seen at the far upper left, seen with the cupola.
+The 'new' Table Rock building, as we know it today, was built in 1927 nearer to where the middle building is; more closer to that still-familiar slight round protrusion that juts out at the edge of the Horseshoe Falls.
+That middle building was the Niagara Falls city water pumping station, seen further below.
+At the bottom of the above photo, the pipeline leading to the Ontario Power Co. surge tanks is shown being buried.

 above: a closer view of the Niagara Falls pumping station, which was seen previously above.
-It was built in 1888, abandoned in 1930, and demolished in 1938 to make way for the new Table Rock House.
-Date of photo not known; this view looks east, the cut stone fencing at the gorge edge is seen in the distance.
+It was built in 1888, abandoned in 1930, and demolished in 1938.
+Date of this photo not known; this view looks east, the familiar cut-stone fence wall at the gorge edge is seen in the distance.

 *